vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ---
 ## Get inspired
-Before you start, take a look at what other people created as a floor plan and find the one that you like the most, use this one as an example.
+Before you begin, explore examples of floor plans created by others to find inspiration.
+Choose one that you like and use it as a reference for your own design.

 Here are some sites where you can find such examples:
 * <a href="https://www.google.com/search?q=floorplan+home+assistant&source=lnms&tbm=isch" target="_blank">Google: floorplan Home Assistant</a>